jetbeep/ios-sdk/README.md

         }
 ```

-### Connect & disconnect to a vending device
+### Connect & Disconnect to a Vending Device

-To connect at one of the founded and free devices, you can use the next method:
+To connect to one of the found and free devices, use the following method:

-`VendingController.shared.connectWithRetry(to: device)` - This method return promise, as a result, and notify is action was a success or not.
+`VendingController.shared.connectWithRetry(to: device)` - This method returns a promise that notifies whether the action was successful or not.

 `VendingDevice`